dhruv-gupta14/Entry-Management-Application/README.md

 # ENTRY MANAGEMENT APPLICATION

 The project aims at creating a software that allows visitor to check-in and check-out during their visit to a company.
-This project has two main folders namely reactcode and entry-level-api. reactcode contains the frontend part and entry-level-api contains the backend part.
+This project has two main folders namely reactnode and entry-level-api. reactnode contains the frontend part and entry-level-api contains the backend part.
 The app has been deployed on Heroku and can be accessed [here]([https://entry-level.herokuapp.com/check-in](https://entry-level.herokuapp.com/check-in)).

 ## Pre-Requisites